TheSilvered/nest/docs/c_api/c_api-iter.md

 **Returns:**

-`-1` on failure and `0` on succcess.
+`-1` on failure and `0` on success.
 The error may be set internally and must not be set by the caller.

 ---